-We’re planning a trip to Russia this coming May-June 2014!
+We’re planning a trip to Ukraine this coming May-June 2014!
 We are so excited to visit this extraordinary country and share in its rich musical traditions.
-For more information, or to help us plan our trip, please contact our tour manager, Maclovia.
+For more information, or to help us plan our trip, please contact our tour managers, Maclovia and Sonya.

 Anna Rose Gable ’13, Catherine Kastleman ’10, Maclovia Quintana ’11, Nila Bala LAW ’12, and Alex Pulst-Korenberg’08 look at the view of Dubrovnik, during the Slavic Chorus’ tour of Croatia in June of 2010

 Every year we tour within the United States during Yale’s spring break.
-In recent years we’ve explored Los Angeles (2008), New Mexico (2009), the greater New York City area (2010), Dallas (2011), and the Twin Cities of Minneapolis/St. Paul, Minnesota (2012).
-This year’s travel plans include a spring tour to the Atlanta, Georgia area.
-Please contact us if you’d like to bring the Slavs to your city, book a gig on tour, or help us plan the tour!
+In recent years we’ve explored New Mexico (2009), the greater New York City area (2010), Dallas (2011), the Twin Cities of Minneapolis/St. Paul, Minnesota (2012), and Atlanta, Georgia (2013).
+This year’s travel plans include a spring tour to the Boston, Massachusetts area.
+Please contact our tour manager, Sonya, if you’d like to bring the Slavs to your city, book a gig on tour, or help us plan the tour!

 The Slavs in Dallas.
 March 2011.